intercontinental-academia/intercontinental-academia.github.io/content/Meetings/wrap-up.md

 Topic guide:

-1. Reminder of agenda and instructions for the Paris and Belo Horizonte sessions by Saadi Lahlou and Estevam Las Casas
+1. Reminder of agenda and instructions for the Paris and Belo Horizonte sessions by [Saadi Lahlou](/about/ica4#lahlou) and [Estevam Las Casas](/about/ica4#barbosa-de-las-casas),
 2. Presentation of some of the partnering Universities from Paris who will be hosting sessions in October
 3. Conclusion and recommendations by fellows
 4. Global discussion and AOB